solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use a marker and trace borders of lens to simulate rubber grommets.
 1. Use motolow marker for chrome accents.

+## Stripping Paint

+If all else fails, you can strip the paint and start over.

+1. Use oven cleaner to start.
+1. The use brake fluid (DOT 3 or DOT 4) if oven cleaner fails.
+1. Then use IPA/Tamiya lacquer thinner if brake fluid fails.

 ## Health and Safety

 1. Always use respiration protection when using cleaners/alcohol.